Celeste Miller is a choreographer, solo performer, Educator, community arts animator.

 Dubbed "Dance Whisperer", Celeste has devoted her life to finding ways that anybody and everybody can find a way to experience the world, and express ideas through participatory dance-making.

 Her performance style is a combination of spoken word and movement that plumbs narrative for physical imagery in juxtaposed connection with text.
-She toured extensively with her full-length solo performance repertoire from 1983-2003, creating over fifty-five original text + movement works.
+She has toured extensively with her full-length solo performance repertoire since 1983, creating over fifty-five original text + movement works.
 Her work was presented in venues that included theatres, galleries, cafes, rock clubs and grange halls.
 From the avant-garde hot bed of New York City’s downtown dance scene at PS 122, to Symphony Hall in Atlanta; from the Kennedy Center in Washington, DC; to the Los Angeles Fringe Festival to homes and schools throughout rural Montana – Celeste’s work has been witnessed and acclaimed by critics and audience members alike.

 Fellowships and awards for her work include the National Endowment for the Arts Choreography Fellowship, The Atlanta Mayor’s Fellowship in the Arts, Individual Artist Fellowship for Solo Theatrical Performance by the Maryland State Arts Council, Massachusetts New Playwrights Fellowship; as well as grants and awards from the Rockefeller Foundation, Atlanta Circle of Drama Critics, City of Atlanta, Fulton County Arts Council of Atlanta and arts councils in Georgia, Massachusetts and Maryland.
 Among the commissions for her work are those from Atlanta's High Museum of Art, Augusta Museum of Art, Grinnell College, Emory University, American Festival Project, Smithsonian’s Discovery Theatre, Boston Dance Umbrella, American Festival Project, Columbia College, New Orleans Ballet Dance Collective, Florida Dance Festival, and Balance Dance Company.